rflata/BigData/README.md

 #### sparkwc.txt
 This is the word count file output from Spark

+#### logs
+Logs from Hadoop run, could not find logs to upload for the Spark run

 ### Commands
 ##### hdfs wordcount
 The data.txt file was imported in hdfs with the following command: